Probate Q&A Series

 8. Conduct the Sale

-Once the court grants authority, the administrator conducts the sale under the approved terms.
+Once the administrator has authority to sell, the administrator conducts the sale under the approved terms.
 The sale proceeds go into the estate account.

 9. Report Sale and Distribute Proceeds

-After closing, the administrator files a report of sale and pays valid creditors first.
+After closing, the administrator files any required report of sale and pays valid creditors first.
 Remaining funds distribute to heirs per intestate succession rules.

 10. Close the Estate